Cryptocoders-wtf/assetstore-contract/docs/README.md

 ![](https://i.imgur.com/HVAIajb.png)

 We would like to invite other developers to join this effort.
 If anybody is interested in it, please join the [On-Chain Asset Store](https://discord.gg/4JGURQujXK) discord.

+We have release our first fully on-chain generative art NFT collection, [On-Chain Splatter](https://opensea.io/collection/on-chain-splatter) on October 17th, 2022, which was sold out within a few hours.

 ## Decentralized Autonomous Marketplace